Monthly Civil Aviation Survey

 Revisions and seasonal adjustment

-Monthly estimates are provided for the reference month.
-The data for the previous month are revised if necessary.
-Seasonal adjustments are not done.
+Estimates are provided for the reference month and the previous 12 months are revised if necessary.
+The data are not seasonally adjusted.

 While considerable effort is made to ensure high standards throughout all stages of collection and processing, the resulting estimates are inevitably subject to a certain degree of error.
 These errors can be broken down into two major types: non-sampling and sampling.
 Since the survey is a census of the target population, only non-sampling errors are possible.